 While hummingbird feeders are fun, they can be dangers to the zippy aviators.
 If you don't clean your feeder often and don't use pure ingredients in the liquid you offer, you may harm or kill any hummingbirds that come to your feeder.

 The same is true for your content.
 Google's Hummingbird update makes it more important than ever to keep the content of your site, blog and social media accounts squeaky clean and high quality.
 This means:

 - Knowing your target demographic and catering your content to their needs.

 - Focusing on your unique selling proposition (USP).

 - Only using keywords when they fit naturally.

 If you do these things, you will please the Hummingbird, please potential clients, and dramatically improve your conversion rates.

-If you'd like help ensuring your content is clean and sweet, consider getting a free site audit for your website.
+If you'd like help ensuring your content is clean and sweet, consider getting a free website analysis.
 The audit will show you what you're doing wrong and how to make it right.